ShacharNissan/Sudoku-Solver/ReadMe.md

 Each version has it uniqueness and you are welcome to start with the 1st version and see the changes in each one.

+fill free to enter the Code at the "src" folders.

 ### Input
 The Sudoku puzzle as shown in the puzzle.